mozuma/mozuma/docs/CONTRIBUTE.md

 # Import the base NN Module for AI Data platform
 from mlmodule.torch import BaseTorchMLModule
-# Import the mixin for pretrained models
-from mlmodule.torch.mixins import TorchPretrainedModuleMixin
 # Utility to manipulate torch state dictionary
 from mlmodule.torch.utils import torch_apply_state_to_partial_model
 # Dataset and transforms for image processing